hanxinimm/LinqEntityFramework.Docs/docs/managing-schemas/migrations/applying.md

 ***

-For more information on applying migrations via the command-line tools, see the [EF Core tools reference](xref:core/cli/index).
+For more information on applying migrations via the command-line tools, see the [Linq EF tools reference](xref:core/cli/index).

 ## Bundles

 > [!NOTE]
-> This feature was introduced in EF Core 6.0.
+> This feature was introduced in Linq EF 6.0.

 Migration bundles are single-file executables that can be used to apply migrations to a database.
 They address some of the shortcomings of the SQL script and command-line tools: